Rishabh-Bajpai/Virtual-3D-dress-fitting-system-using-Kinect-/README.md

 - Requires less space (2-3m)
 - Easy installation

+Techonolgy used:
+- Kinect sensor and Unity 3D is used for 3-D version of the system
+- Python and openCV for 2-D version of the system

 Video of the prototype is present in the root folder The final product is under progress.